mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 entire subsector and so on.

-Merely holding land is not enough to maintain prestige when one’s family holds a patent of high precedence.
+Merely holding land is not enough to maintain prestige when one's family holds a patent of high precedence.
 This is where the concept of high nobility comes into play.
 The great noble families carry a responsibility of service to the Imperium and typically hold positions